 a public activity that appeals to children.

-The licensee/owner of a gambling website must have a parental control programme displayed on their homepage and on each online platform where a gambling activity can be accessed.
+The licensee/owner of a gambling website will have to have a parental control programme displayed on their homepage and on each online platform where a gambling activity can be accessed.

-Advertising which promotes gambling cannot be shown on TV or radio between the hours of 5.30am and 9.00pm.
+Advertising that promotes gambling will not be permitted to be shown on TV or radio between the hours of 5.30am and 9.00pm.

-Advertising which targets children and portrays gambling as attractive is illegal.
+Advertising that targets children and portrays gambling as attractive will be illegal.

-It is an offence for gambling companies to target children with branded clothes and merchandise.
+It will be an offence for gambling companies to target children with branded clothes and merchandise.

-When determining the suitability of a proposed premises from which to provide gambling activities to its vicinity to both schools and other premises that offer licenced in-person gambling activities will be considered.
+When determining the suitability of a premises in which it is proposed to provide gambling activities, its vicinity to both schools and other premises that offer licenced in-person gambling activities will be considered.

 *Obligations under the Act will apply to licence holders, when they become licenced by GRAI, which will be on a phased basis.